thomas-lefloch/image-displayer/README.md

 # Image displayer
 Displays a random image from a selected directory in a timely manner (each x seconds)

+## Installation
+* Download exe file from release tab in github
+* Place it whereever you like, make shortcut, ...
+* Run it
+* It will create a file call imgui.ini next to the exe file (it contains saved windows size)

 ## State
 Usable
 Still need some major features (selecting multiple folders, ...) and some QOL improvements